Proportional approval voting: Proportionality

 Most systems of proportional representation use party lists.
 PAV was designed to have both proportional representation and personal votes (voters vote for candidates, not for a party list).
 It deserves to be called a "proportional" system because if votes turn out to follow a partisan scheme (each voter votes for all candidates from a party and no other) then the system elects a number of candidates in each party that is proportional to the number of voters who chose this party (see Example 2).
 Further, under mild assumptions (symmetry, continuity and Pareto efficiency), PAV is the only extension of the D'Hondt method that allows personal votes and satisfies the consistency criterion.

 Even if the voters do not follow the partisan scheme, the rule provides proportionality guarantees.
-For example, PAV satisfies the strong fairness property called extended justified representation, as well as the related property proportional justified representation.
+For example, PAV satisfies the strong fairness property called extended justified representation, as well as the weaker property proportional justified representation.
 It also has optimal proportionality degree.
 All these properties guarantee that any group of voters with cohesive (similar) preferences will be represented by a number of candidates that is at least proportional to the size of the group.
 PAV is the only method satisfying such properties among all PAV-like optimization methods (that may use numbers other than harmonic numbers in their definition).

 The committees returned by PAV might not be in the core.
 However, it guarantees 2-approximation of the core, which is the optimal approximation ratio that can be achieved by a rule satisfying the Pigou–Dalton principle of transfers.
 Furthermore, PAV satisfies the property of the core if there are sufficiently many similar candidates running in an election.

 PAV fails priceability (that is, the choice of PAV cannot be always explained via a process where the voters are endowed with a fixed amount of virtual money, and spend this spend money on buying candidates they like) and fails laminar proportionality.
 Two alternative rules that satisfy priceability and laminar proportionality, and that have comparably good proportionality-related properties to PAV are the method of equal shares and Phragmén's sequential rules.
 These two alternative methods are also computable in polynomial time, yet they fail Pareto efficiency.